alien4cloud/alien4cloud.github.io/documentation/3.0.0/orchestrators/kubernetes/index.markdown

 ## Spark modelization
 Deploying and running Spark jobs is now available with the plugin.
-Il can be realized only with the simplified modelization mode
+Il can be realized only with the K8S modelization mode.